 Our Community Vision has been shaped by input from our community and reflects the aspirations our community has for our City over the next 10 years.
-Achieving this vision will require Council to undertake its responsibilities relative to the LGA, other levels of Government to fulfil their responsibilities and the community working together collaboratively to achieve these aims.
+Achieving this vision will require Council to undertake its responsibilities relative to the LGA, other levels of Government to fulfill their responsibilities and the community working together collaboratively to achieve these aims.

 We have identified a range of City Indicators that help us track progress against these aspirations.
-Monitoring progress against these will help us understand what further involvement might be required from other levels of government, Council (relative to its role) and our community.
+Monitoring progress against these will help us to understand what further involvement might be required from other levels of government, Council (relative to its role) and our community.
+Detail on how these indicators are currently tracking will be provided in the final plan.